 Yemenite Jews: Natural Worker and Biblical Jew

 From the end of the nineteenth century, Ashkenazi pioneers motivated by a Zionist socialist ideology began immigrating from Europe to Eretz Israel.
 At the same time, Yemenite Jews, whose messianic religious beliefs encouraged them to immigrate, settled in Jerusalem and the Zionist agricultural settlements of Rehovot, Rishon LeZion, Hadera, and Petach Tikva.
-Constituting a source of ‘cheap labour,’ the Yemenites were employed by Ashkenazi farmers and relegated to a life of poverty.
+Constituting a source of ‘cheap labour’, the Yemenites were employed by Ashkenazi farmers and relegated to a life of poverty.
 Ironically, this modest way of life fed into the stereotyped perception of the Yemenites as humble people satisfied with what they had.
 Thus, they competed with the cheap Arab labour in the Zionist effort to ‘conquer labour’ and create a purely Jewish economy.
 The incorporation of Yemenites as cheap labourers encouraged Zionist institutions in early the 1900s to increase Jewish immigration from Yemen; however, it was this enterprise that forged the orientalist distinction and justified the preference of Ashkenazi workers over Yemenite workers.
-The Yemenite was perceived on the one hand, as a ‘natural worker,’ satisfied with what they have and accustomed to hard work, but on the other hand, as lacking education and ideological consciousness, as opposed to the Ashkenazi ‘idealistic worker,’ who was cultured and ideologically motivated, and therefore deserving of more resources.
-This included the allotment of land to the Ashkenazi pioneers for building agricultural settlements and becoming, in time, what David Ben Gurion and Golda Meir, referred to as the heroes of the meta-Zionist narrative.
+The Yemenite was perceived on the one hand, as a ‘natural worker’, satisfied with what they have and accustomed to hard work, but on the other hand, as lacking education and ideological consciousness, as opposed to the Ashkenazi ‘idealistic worker’, who was cultured and ideologically motivated, and therefore deserving of more resources.
+This attitude included the allotment of land to the Ashkenazi pioneers for building agricultural settlements and becoming, in time, what David Ben Gurion and Golda Meir, referred to as the heroes of the meta-Zionist narrative.
 In contrast, the Yemenites were relegated to the margins of the Zionist narrative where they attained neither symbolic capital nor the prestigious labelling as pioneers and national leaders.

-In line with the concept of ‘natural worker,’ the Hebrew Zionist culture constructed the Yemenite Jew’s image in terms of the orientalist stereotype.
+In line with the concept of ‘natural worker’, the Hebrew Zionist culture constructed the Yemenite Jew’s image in terms of the orientalist stereotype.
 The Yemenite was presented as inferior, primitive, and chauvinistic, but also as industrious, ‘content’ and suitable for agricultural work.
 This justified not only their low wages and meagre living conditions, but also their employers’ patronizing and condescending attitudes toward them.
 Unlike the secular Ashkenazi pioneers, Yemenite Jews were religious and knowledgeable in Jewish scripture.
 Their accent, traditional clothing, and overall appearance were perceived as ancient.
-Thus, the Hebrew culture viewed then as agents of the preservation of the biblical Hebrews’ ancient authenticity.’
+Thus, the Hebrew culture viewed then as agents of the preservation of the biblical Hebrews’ ancient authenticity’.
 The Yemenite Jew was perceived not only as the bearer of ancient Jewish knowledge, but also as personifying, in their Hebrew accent, bodies, and traditional song and dance, the ‘ancient Hebrew;’ as if they had emerged from the biblical stories themselves.
 In other words, because it was allegedly static and had not changed for generations, the Yemenite Jews’ unique legacy was not viewed as significant in and of itself, but rather as a medium frozen in time through which the biblical Hebrew could be restored and justify the Zionist return to the historical homeland.
 Thus, the Yemenite stereotype was based on two foundations: the inferior primitive and the original biblical Jew.
-Through his analysis of the Yemenite character in the Hebrew theatre throughout the twentieth century, Dan Urian found that in the first half of the century, this double stereotype was consolidated in comical plays and skits in which the Yemenite is presented as either grotesque and ridiculous or as a source of inspiration for biblical plays.
+In his analysis of the Yemenite character in the Hebrew theatre throughout the twentieth century, Dan Urian found that in the first half of the century, this double stereotype was consolidated in comical plays and skits in which the Yemenite is presented as either grotesque and ridiculous or as a source of inspiration for biblical plays.